 What our Mitosis and Meiosis lesson plan includes

-There are three content pages that outline the two processes.
+The Mitosis and Meiosis lesson plan contains three pages of content.
 The lesson first reminds students about cell division and why it is so important.
 This natural process is necessary for the growth and survival of all living things.
+After all, living things have to reproduce and create offspring so that the species does not die out.
 Students will discover that cells divide in two different ways.
-One way is mitosis, and one-celled organisms and some plants use this process to reproduce (asexual).
+One way is mitosis.
+One-celled organisms and some plants use this process to reproduce (asexual).
 The other way is meiosis.
 Humans and animals use meiosis for reproduction (sexual).

 DIAGRAM POSTER ACTIVITY

-Students can work with partners during the activity portion.
-They will need several supplies, which the worksheet lists at the top.
+Students can work with a partner to complete this activity.
+They will need several supplies, listed at the top of the worksheet.
 Students will create a poster board that displays the steps of both mitosis and meiosis.
 They will include visuals that they create with the yarn and colored pencils.
 They will also include labels and other helpful text to help viewers see the difference between the two processes.

 MITOSIS, MEIOSIS, OR BOTH PRACTICE WORKSHEET

-The practice worksheet splits into two sections.
+The practice worksheet is split into two sections.
 For the first part, students will need to figure out whether statements describe mitosis, meiosis, or both.
-There are 10 total statements for them to complete.
+There are 10 total statements.
 The second part requires students to label the diagram.
 There are nine blanks to fill in.

 MITOSIS AND MEIOSIS HOMEWORK ASSIGNMENT

-Similar to the practice worksheet, there are two sections on the homework assignment.
-Students will first fill in the blanks to 10 statements using the words in the word bank.
-Then they will draw a picture that represents meiosis beginning with the parent cell.
+Similar to the practice worksheet, there are two sections of the homework assignment.
+Students will first fill in the blanks in 10 statements using the words in the word bank.
+Then they will draw a picture that represents meiosis, beginning with the parent cell.